-The marketing in our industry surrounding HSM and MPC technology has resulted in confusion and an unnecessary sense of competition where there should not be one.
-HSMs and MPC are orthogonal to each other, in that they do different things, and are often in fact used in combination.
+The marketing in our industry surrounding HSM and MPC technology has resulted in confusion and an unnecessary sense of competition.
+HSMs and MPC are orthogonal to each other.
+They both do different things and are often used in combination.
 One is not “better” than the other, instead, each fills a role in a specific use case.

-MPC is a method of bringing together key shards to sign a transaction and has advantages over more classic multi-signature (“multi-sig”) signing.
-MPC is used in the case that the client wants to hold a part of their private key (a “shard” or a “share”), in addition to the part(s) held by the custodian.
-Copper says that they can have one shard, the client can have one shard, and the client’s law firm can have one shard, for example.
-This prevents the custodian from misusing the key, and makes the key effectively impossible to steal from either party, but increases the total responsibility for the safekeeping of the key.
+MPC is a method of bringing together shards to sign a transaction and has advantages over the classic multi-signature (“multi-sig”) signing.
+MPC is used in case the client wants to hold a part of their private key (a “shard” or a “share”), in addition to the part(s) held by the custodian.
+Copper says that the client and the custodian can have one shard each while the client’s law firm can have one more, for example.
+This process prevents the custodian from misusing the key, making it impossible to steal the key from either party.
+However, it tends to increase the total responsibility for the safekeeping of the key.

-HSMs are hardware that allow the safe and controlled decrypting of private keys.
-HSMs are often marketed as a better way to do “cold storage”, since they allow faster decryption of private keys and thus more real-time access to assets.
-The largest “drawback” of HSM as described in the MPC marketing is that keys are held in a single central location, and can be made to sign transactions that they shouldn’t be signing — hence the custom business logic that requires biometric authentication.
+HSMs are the hardware that allows the safe and controlled decrypting of private keys.
+Industry experts often advertise HSMs as a better “cold storage” since HSMs enable faster decryption of private keys and increase real-time access to assets.
+Biggest “drawback” of HSM, MPC marketing says, is that keys are held in a single central location and can be used to sign transactions that they shouldn’t be signing — hence the custom business logic that requires biometric authentication.

-In short, HSMs are great if managed securely, but require caution around the interaction with the HSM (telling it when to sign transactions).
-MPC allows you to not have the key existing in a single place, but then requires many instances of secure custody of the pieces.
-MPC might improve security, but increases the risk that shards are lost, as they still need to be custodied somewhere.
+In short, HSMs are great if managed securely but require caution around the interaction with the HSM (telling it when to sign transactions).
+MPC allows you to diversify keys in different locations but requires many instances of secure custody of the pieces.
+MPC might improve security but increases the risk of losing shards as they still need to be custodied somewhere.

-For clients that trust their custodian fully and do not hold any part of their private key, it does not make sense for their custodian to use MPC.
-Finoa mimics the multi-user-approval feature of MPC without creating a risk that one of the key shards is lost, by using logic built on top of the HSM.
+For investors who trust their custodians fully, it does not make sense for the latter to use MPC as the client does not own any part of the private key.
+Finoa mimics the multi-user-approval feature of MPC without the risk of losing a key shard by using logic built on top of the HSM.